sreee2001/docusaurus_dotnet_overview/dotnet_overview/docs/Topics/04_DataAccessAndPersistence/19_Dapper.md

+---
+slug: dapper
+title: Dapper
+tags: [dotnet, core, dapper, database, persistance, orm]
+---

-### Dapper
+# Dapper

-#### Short Introduction
+## Short Introduction

 Dapper is a lightweight, fast, and efficient micro-ORM (Object-Relational Mapping) for .NET applications.
 Created by Stack Overflow team, it bridges the gap between raw ADO.NET and full-featured ORMs like Entity Framework Core.

 Dapper is a simple object mapper for .NET that provides a fast, lightweight alternative to Entity Framework.
 It bridges the gap between raw ADO.NET and full ORMs by offering simple object mapping capabilities without the complexity of change tracking or lazy loading.

-### Official Definition
+## Official Definition

-Dapper is a simple object mapper for .NET that extends IDbConnection with high-performance extension methods for querying and manipulating databases.
-It's designed to be fast, lightweight, and close to the metal while still providing object mapping capabilities.

-Dapper is a micro-ORM that extends `IDbConnection` with methods to execute SQL commands and map results to strongly-typed objects.
-It focuses on speed and simplicity rather than feature completeness.
+Dapper is a micro-ORM for .NET that extends `IDbConnection` with high-performance methods for executing SQL commands and mapping results to strongly-typed objects.
+It is designed to be fast, lightweight, and close to the metal, focusing on speed and simplicity rather than feature completeness.

-### Usage
+## Usage

 ```bash
 # Install Dapper